agileware/civicrm-end-user-guide/docs/introduction/is-civicrm-for-you.md

 -   play with [one of many free CiviCRM demonstration sites](https://civicrm.org/demo)
 -   talk to others who use CiviCRM
 -   talk to [a CiviCRM consultant](https://civicrm.org/partners-contributors)
--   Try [CiviCRM Spark](https://civicrm.org/spark) and easily get your own installation of CiviCRM up-and-running in minutes on SAS hosting, starting from $9.50 a month.
+-   Try [CiviCRM Spark](https://civicrm.org/spark) and easily get your own installation of CiviCRM up-and-running in minutes on SaaS hosting, starting from $15 a month.
 You can cancel at any time.
-CiviCRM Spark is ideal for testing and trialing CiviCRM, or for on-going use by smaller organizations and activities with up to 2,000 contacts.
+CiviCRM Spark is ideal for testing and trialing CiviCRM, or for on-going use by smaller organizations and activities with up to 10,000 contacts.
 -   download and install [a test CiviCRM database](https://civicrm.org/download) for free

 ## Talking to others who use CiviCRM